Digital Impact Awards Africa: Eligibility

 To be considered, nominees must have substantially contributed to digital space in Africa.
-Entries should be offering innovative, useful or engaging digital (web, mobile, social media) content, applications, services or utilities including digital financial services with good cybersecurity practices.
-Nominees may be of companies (Corporate/SMEs), nonprofit organizations, digital applications, projects, platforms and promotions.
-The scope of eligible organisations excludes media houses.
+Entries should offer innovative, useful or engaging digital (web, mobile, social media) content, applications, services or utilities including digital financial services with good cybersecurity practices.
+Nominees may include companies (corporate/SMEs), nonprofit organizations, digital applications, projects, platforms, and promotions.
+Media houses are not eligible.
 The project covers 3 main domains: Digital Inclusion, Financial Inclusion and Cybersecurity.
-The International Telecommunication Union (ITU), the United Nations specialized agency for Information and Communication Technologies- ICTs; listed Digital Impact Awards Africa among the ICT projects and events that celebrated ITU's 150th Anniversary ITU Listing.
+The International Telecommunication Union (ITU), the United Nations' specialized agency for Information and Communication Technologies (ICTs), listed Digital Impact Awards Africa among the ICT projects and events that celebrated ITU's 150th Anniversary ITU Listing.

 Jury and Research Panel voting

-Submission for nomination is evaluated and decided by the Research Panel whereas final awards winners are decided by the Jury Panel and Public Vote.
-The Awards Jury and Research Panel comprise people with extensive knowledge and experience in ICT roles such as entrepreneurs, innovators, academic, consultants, policy makers and thought-leaders.
+Submission for nomination is evaluated and decided by the Research Panel.
+Final awards winners are decided by the Jury Panel and Public Vote.
+The Jury and Research Panel are composed of individuals with extensive knowledge and experience in ICT roles such as entrepreneurs, innovators, academics, consultants, policy makers, and thought-leaders.